mnl3-illinois/eng298-fa25-mod7-sbom-lab2/README.md

 Put together, this command line says, *"With admin privileges, show me all packages on this system that have updates available.”*

-3. If packages are listed, choose at least three (3) and record their current and target versions.
-Continue with the next step (4.
-Apply system updates). **NOTE**: If no packages are listed (only `“Listing… Done”`), record that your system is already fully up-to-date and note this in your reflection and jump to Part 4: Post-Update Analysis.
+3. If packages are listed, choose at least three (3), record their current and target versions in the `reflection.md` file and continue with the next step (4.
+Apply system updates).

+   **NOTE**: If no packages are listed (only `“Listing… Done”`), record that your system is already fully up-to-date in the `reflection.md` file and jump to Part 4: Post-Update Analysis.

-4. Apply system updates:
+5. Apply system updates:

    ```bash
    sudo apt upgrade -y
    ```
-5. Verify updates were applied successfully:
+6. Verify updates were applied successfully:

     ```bash
     sudo apt list --upgradable